zeditor01/zowe_db2_tools/docs/ZPDT_Build_Path.md

 * UMS = Unified Management Server. (a software framework into which Db2 and IMS tools are deployed)
 * DAF = Db2 Administration Foundation. (the core Db2 z/OS experience for UMS)
 * DAE = Db2 Automation Experience. (the Db2 Experience for automation fo housekeeping tasks)
-* Db2 Devops = Db2 Devops Experience.
+* DOE = Db2 Devops Experience.
 (The Db2 Experience for provisioning Db2 database objects for CI/CD development projects)
 * CI/CD = Continuous Integration and Continuous Delivery.

 The Excerises are structured as follows